 And let’s face it, almost nobody is eating the most perfect diet, which consists of foods they grew on an organic farm, on rich soil, cooked properly, and so forth.

 So, these days, you MUST supplement your diet with extra nutrients.
-The best for improving your blood flow and arterial elasticity are:
+The best for improving your blood flow and arterial elasticity is:

 - Fish Oil: pills or from wild salmon